poweredbyniks/SQL-interview-questions/README.md

 Some important components to using Integration Services:

-•	SSIS Designer
+•SSIS Designer

-•	Runtime engine
+•Runtime engine

-•	Tasks and other executables
+•Tasks and other executables

-•	Data Flow engine and Data Flow components
+•Data Flow engine and Data Flow components

-•	API or object model
+•API or object model

-•	Integration Services Service
+•Integration Services Service

-•	SQL Server Import and Export Wizard
+•SQL Server Import and Export Wizard

-•	Other tools, wizards and command prompt utilities
+•Other tools, wizards and command prompt utilities

 ### What are the data quality services in SQL Server?